influxdata/docs-v2/content/influxdb/v2.0/write-data/developer-tools/csv.md

 Use CSV annotations to specify which of these elements each column represents.

 ## Write raw query results back to InfluxDB
-Flux returns query results in [Annotated CSV](/influxdb/v2.0/reference/syntax/annotated-csv/).
+Flux returns query results in [annotated CSV](/influxdb/v2.0/reference/syntax/annotated-csv/).
 These results include all annotations necessary to write the data back to InfluxDB.

 ## Inject annotation headers